rackner/kubernetes-faster/starter/README.md

 ## SonarQube

 SonarQube is used in the pre-container pipeline for code quality and security scanning across dozens of programming languages.
 We run the platform on Kubernetes using the attached helm chart.
 It makes use of a Persistent Volume and Persistent Volume Claim for storage.

+## Elastic Stack

+The Elastic Stack folder includes helm charts for installing Elastic Stack configured with Elastic Search (of course) Logstash and Kibana.
+Alternately, it includes installation yaml for Fluent Bit or FluentD in lieu of Logstash.

 ## Prometheus + Grafana